Miami Theater Center

 2 people favorited this theater

-Built in 1946 and opening with Bing Crosby in “Blue Skies”, the Shores Theatre was designed by architectural firm Steward & Skinner with associate architects Kemp, Bunch & Jackson.
+Built in 1946 and opening on November 14, 1946 with Bing Crosby in “Blue Skies”, the Shores Theatre was designed by architectural firm Steward & Skinner with associate architects Kemp, Bunch & Jackson.
 It operated as a 1,000-seat single screen movie house until the late-1980’s.
 At that time it was transformed into the Shores Performing Arts Theatre, one of Miami’s up-and-coming professional theatre companies.

 On October 13, 2012, it reopened as an independent art cinema, screening the original opening Bing Crosby movie “Blue Skies”.
-It is now known as the O Cinema Miami Shores at the Miami Theater Center.
+It later was known as the O Cinema Miami Shores at the Miami Theater Center.
 It shares the same space as the Playground Theatre, which presents live children’s shows.
-In 2017 it became the Miami Theatrer Center staging family & children’s theatre, sometimes programming family films.
+In 2017 it became the Miami Theater Center staging family & children’s theatre, sometimes programming family films.